 \subsubsection{Diffusion networks}

-Diffusion was utilized to construct powerful (graph) convolutional neural networks in~\cite{atwood2016diffusion,gasteiger2019diffusion}.
-Several papers improved and modified the basic idea.
-While adaptive support for diffusion-convolutions was proposed in~\cite{zhao2021adaptive}, implicit nonlinear diffusion was introduced to capture long-range interactions in~\cite{chen2022optimization}.
-A polynomial filter on the graph Laplacian was used in~\cite{liao2019lanczosnet} that corresponds to a multi-scale diffusion equation.
+\cite{atwood2016diffusion} and \cite{gasteiger2019diffusion} used diffusion to construct powerful (graph) convolutional neural networks.
+Several papers improved and modified the basic idea: Adaptive support for diffusion-convolutions was proposed by~\cite{zhao2021adaptive}; implicit nonlinear diffusion was introduced to capture long-range interactions by~\cite{chen2022optimization}; and \cite{liao2019lanczosnet} used a polynomial filter on the graph Laplacian that corresponds to a multi-scale diffusion equation.

-Based on a graph diffusion equation, a broad class of well-performing GNNs was identified in~\cite{chamberlain2021grand}, where it was shown in~\cite{thorpe2021grand++} that adding a source term to the equation is useful in certain scenarios.
-A nonlinear extension of the graph diffusion equation was considered in~\cite{chamberlain2021beltrami}, and many known GNN architectures are instances of the resulting class of GNNs.
-The framework of~\cite{chamberlain2021beltrami} also allows the use of non-Euclidean distances for data \textit{encoding}.
-However, in contrast to our method, this architecture does not treat the features as being intrinsic to a manifold.
-A different line of work uses diffusion processes in the context of cellular sheaf theory for graph learning~\cite{hansen2020sheaf,bodnar2022neural}.
+Also based on a graph diffusion equation, a broad class of well-performing GNNs was identified by~\cite{chamberlain2021grand}.
+Shortly afterward, \cite{thorpe2021grand++} showed that adding a source term to the equation is helpful in specific scenarios. \cite{chamberlain2021beltrami} additionally considered a nonlinear extension of the graph diffusion equation, and found that many known GNN architectures are instances of the resulting class of GNNs.
+All these approaches allow using non-Euclidean distances for data \textit{encoding}.
+However, in contrast to our method, they never treat the features as intrinsic to a manifold.

-Finally, a diffusion-based architecture, especially for graphs that discretize 2-manifolds (for example, triangular surface meshes), was proposed in~\cite{sharp2022diffusionnet}.
+A different line of work uses diffusion processes in the context of cellular sheaf theory for graph learning~\citep{hansen2020sheaf,bodnar2022neural}.

+Finally, a diffusion-based architecture especially for graphs that discretize 2-manifolds (for example, triangular surface meshes) was proposed by~\cite{sharp2022diffusionnet}.
+While the underlying idea of using diffusion for information aggregation is quite similar to our method, it can only deal with (several) scalar functions defined over a discrete surface.
+In particular, it cannot handle abstract graphs that are not embedded in Euclidean space and do not come with a notion of tangent plane and gradient; furthermore, it can only erroneously interpret manifold-valued features as collections of scalar functions.